lfernando-silva/firestore-layer/README.md

 - returning (BOOLEAN) => Return the created/updated doc.
 Default is FALSE.
 - merge (BOOLEAN) => Perform a pontual update, and DONT replace the original document.
 Equivalent to update with $set at mongoDb.
 Default is FALSE.
 - orderBy (ARRAY OF OBJECTS) => Retrieve the result ordered by criteria.
 Such criteria must be an object with format {field,order}.
 Default is the index criteria order.
-- limit (NUMBER) => Retrieve a set of documents with lenght of limit passed.
+- limit (NUMBER) => Returns a set of documents with lenght of limit passed.
 Default is total number of documents that match the criteria.
+- all (BOOLEAN) => Returns all documents at collection

 ## Notes
 - To perform find queries with sort, [is necessary to create an index for EACH document field at firestore](https://firebase.google.com/docs/firestore/query-data/indexing).
 In this case, we CAN NOT change the document structure (make an schema).